ApprenticeAI/frapy/docs/intro/install.rst

 There's a `known issue <https://github.com/pypa/pip/issues/2468>`_ that prevents ``pip`` from updating system packages.
-This has to be addressed to successfully install Scrapy and its dependencies.
+This has to be addressed to successfully install Frapy and its dependencies.
 Here are some proposed
 solutions:

 * *(Recommended)* **Don't** use system Python.
 Install a new, updated version